-The use of artificial intelligence (AI) in cyber-physical production systems (CPPS) can help to significantly reduce costs and provides new market opportunities [21].
-Many Industry 4.0 (I4.0) applications rely on the use of AI, such as condition monitoring, predictive maintenance, diagnosis, or optimization [6, 13].
-Until now, the implementation of real-world use cases is time- and cost-intensive due to missing standards and imprecisely described architectures.
+The use of Artificial Intelligence (AI) in Cyber-physical Production Systems (CPPS) can help to significantly reduce costs and provides new market opportunities [19].
+Many Industry 4.0 (I4.0) applications rely on the use of AI, such as condition monitoring, predictive maintenance, diagnosis, or optimization [5, 11].
+Up until now, the implementation of real-world use cases is time and cost intensive due to missing standards and imprecisely described architectures.
 Typically, an AI expert analyzes one specific application and develops a suitable solution that will match customer needs.
-Often use cases, particularly those in small and medium-sized enterprise (SMEs), are not implemented because of limited resources and the unpredictable benefit of AI solutions.
+Often use cases, particularly those in Small and Medium-sized Enterprises (SMEs), are not implemented because of limited resources and the unpredictable benefit of AI solutions.
 Therefore, to enable a resource-efficient use for many applications, AI solutions require moderate manual implementation and operation effort.

-Goals (G) for the cognitive architecture for artificial intelligence in cyber-physical production systems $(CAAI)^1$ application are represented by several SME requirements that have to be fulfilled by an AI solution.
+Our goals (G) for the application of the Cognitive Architecture for Artificial Intelligence in Cyberphysical Production Systems (CAAI) are represented by several requirements from the SMEs that have to be fulfilled by an AI solution.